Tommy Rees (American football): Playing career

-College career
+College

 2010 season

 As a freshman at Notre Dame, Rees saw limited action in games against Michigan and Navy, before being forced into action early against Tulsa when starting quarterback Dayne Crist ruptured his patellar tendon.
-Rees finished the game with 334 yards and four touchdown passes, but threw a costly interception in the waning minutes of the game which sealed the victory for the Golden Hurricane.
+Rees finished the game with 334 yards and four touchdown passes but threw a costly interception in the waning minutes of the game which sealed the victory for the Golden Hurricane.
 Rees led the Irish to victories in his first four starts at quarterback, including upsets of Utah and USC, culminating in a 33–17 victory over Miami in the Sun Bowl.
-He finished the season with 1106 yards passing, 12 touchdowns and 8 interceptions.
+He finished the season with 1,106 yards passing, 12 touchdowns, and eight interceptions.

 2011 season

 In the 2011 season, Rees passed for 2,869 yards, 20 touchdowns, and 14 interceptions.
 Notre Dame went 8–4 in the regular season with a bowl loss.
 Andrew Hendrix and Everett Golson competed with Rees for the starting QB position in the 2012 season.

 After Michigan's comeback in the September 10 rivalry game, the derisive nickname "Turnover Tommy" began to circulate, which stuck with Rees following his performance in 2011, and through his college career.
-Despite this reputation, Rees would finish the season with a completion percentage of 65.5%, a second to the Irish record of 68%, held by Jimmy Clausen.
+Despite this reputation, Rees finished the season with a completion percentage of 65.5%, a second to the Irish record of 68% held by Jimmy Clausen.
 Rees' 14 interceptions this season was a tie for 11th in the FBS.